 Grow butterflies: Watch a caterpillar grow and let a butterfly go free with a Butterfly STEM set that includes five baby caterpillars, food, a mesh habitat, a butterfly feeder and learning activities.
 These at-home butterfly kits may even turn your science-hating kid into a budding biologist.

 Curiosity at Home: Pacific Science Center shares new content daily through its website and Facebook, Twitter and Instagram pages.
 Look for social live-streams, check out ask-the-experts opportunities, and find suggested activities and experiments for kids of all ages that you can do at home.
 Check back often for new content to inspire learners of all ages.

 5. Get creative!

 Get crafty with BAM: Bellevue Art Museum has 10 fun, free craft videos for young kids on YouTube.
 All the projects require some basic arts and crafts supplies that you probably already have on hand.
 Make binoculars, suncatchers, fish crafts and more.

 Play cards: Bored with board and video games?
 Go old-school with a deck of playing cards.
 Hearts?
 Garbage?
 Rummy?
 Good 'ol War?
 This site has rules for all kinds of card games in case you’ve forgotten how to play.

-Catch a Broadway show: This site offers 15 Broadway productions that you can watch from home.
-These are available on a variety of services, including Broadway HD, Amazon Prime and Youtube to name a few.
-From "Rent" to "Sweeny Todd," here is your chance to share great shows at zero cost with the kids.
+Catch a Broadway show: The Playbill site offers Broadway productions that you can watch from home.
+These are available on a variety of services, including Broadway HD, Amazon Prime and YouTube, to name a few.
+From "Rent" to "Sweeney Todd," here is your chance to share great shows with the kids at zero cost.

 Tour the world's museums: Google Arts & Culture includes some 500 museums and galleries from around the globe that you can view from your computer.
 Some are virtual tours, some just have images of different art pieces.
 As a starting point, begin with these 10 famous museums.